 IRIS GST’s smart E-way Management Solution helps you manage your Eway bills, right from generation to its expiry.
 The system allows for the generation of e-way bills, tracking of their status, and the cancellation of e-way bills, if required.
 IRIS also offers a bulk E-way bill generation desktop utility.
 Features:

 - Generation and Cancellation of E-way bill,

-- Update Part B of E-way bill,
+- Update Part B of the E-way bill,

 - Extend validity,

-- Assign the EWB to a transporter.
+- Assign the E-Way Bill to a transporter.

 - Variety of Reports

-- Easy Access to Data: Even if you use excel utility, your data is saved on web portal, hence is always available when required.
+- Easy Access to Data: Even if you use excel utility, your data is saved on the web portal, hence is always available when required.

-- Internal Validations: This saves from incorrect data getting posted.
+- Internal Validations: This saves incorrect data from getting posted.

 In conclusion, non-generation of e-way bills can lead to significant penalties, detention, seizure, and confiscation as per the provisions of the CGST Act.
 Taxpayers and transporters must ensure that they comply with the requirements for the generation of e-way bills to avoid any penalties and legal action.
 The IRIS e-way bill management system provides a convenient and efficient means of generating and managing e-way bills.